confluentinc/kafka-streams-examples/docs/index.rst

       docker-compose up -d

 #.
-Check the |c3| logs to validate that it is running.
+View the |c3| logs and validate that it is running.

    .. code-block:: bash